sourcegraph/handbook/content/support/p4-enablement.md

 ### GUI tools

-You can download the Helix Admin Tool [here](https://www.perforce.com/downloads/administration-tool) which makes it easier to configure users, permissions etc.
+You can download the [Helix Admin Tool](https://www.perforce.com/downloads/administration-tool) which makes it easier to configure users, permissions, etc.